Chronicles of Barsetshire: Praise

 Trollope was praised for the characters he developed throughout the series.
 The London Review (1867) stated "we have thoroughly accepted the reality of their existence", while The Athenaeum (1867) wrote, "if the reader does not believe in Barsetshire and all who live therein […] the fault is not in Mr Trollope, but in himself".
 Most reviewers, like The Examiner (1867), agreed that reintroducing characters into the later instalment was Trollope "realiz[ing these characters] more and more completely".
 Mary Poovey similarly believes that such repetition meant the characters "seemed to live outside the pages of the novels".
 However, in contrast, the Saturday Review (1861) wrote that Trollope's practice of "borrowing from himself" was "at best a lazy and seductive artifice".

+A writer for The Saturday Review (1864) compared Trollope’s work to that of Jane Austen, arguing that in The Small House at Allington, Trollope does "what Miss Austen did, only that he does it in the modern style, with far more detail and far more analysis of character".

 Trollope was also praised for the creation of Barsetshire, with critics like Arthur Pollard writing “He has created a recognisable world".
 Similarly, Nathaniel Hawthorne claimed it was "as if some giant had hewn a great lump out of the earth and put it under a glass case, with all its inhabitants going about their daily business".
-Contemporary reviewers like The Examiner (1858) also praised the realism of his fictitious world; "[Trollope] invites us, not to Barchester, but into Barsetshire".
+Contemporary reviewers like The Examiner (1858) also praised the realism of his fictitious world; "Trollope invites us, not to Barchester, but into Barsetshire".
 However, while inspired by real English counties, Barsetshire was, as P. D. Edwards writes, "explicitly his own creature".
-Andrew Wright explains this union of the real and imaginary as being "conjured up out of an imagination that is at once fantastic and domestic".
+Andrew Wright saw this union of the real and imaginary as being "conjured up out of an imagination that is at once fantastic and domestic".
 Moreover, Arthur Pollard argues that setting these novels within "the clerical community" was "a brilliant choice" as it was "the central concern in the eyes of the nation".

-The Chronicles of Barsetshire were also commended by Trollope’s literary contemporaries.
+The Chronicles of Barsetshire were also commended by other authors.
 Margaret Oliphant called the series "the most perfect art […] a kind of inspiration", while Virginia Woolf wrote: "We believe in Barchester as we believe in the reality of our own weekly bills".
-A writer for The Saturday Review (1864) compared Trollope’s work to that of Jane Austen, arguing that in The Small House at Allington, Trollope does "what Miss Austen did, only that he does it in the modern style, with far more detail and far more analysis of character".